-Any additional limits to inspection Inspection of the flooring was restricted due to the nature of fitted floorcoverings.
+Inspection of the flooring was restricted due to the nature of fitted floorcoverings.

 Not all windows were tested.

-Inspection of the roof void was carried out from the hatch area only and was restricted due to stored contents.
+Inspection of the roof void was restricted due to the attic accommodation.

 An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
+Identification of Japanese Knotweed is best undertaken by a specialist contractor.